In many ways, Bend feels like the perfect small town. It’s charming, often sunny and the scenery is breathtaking.

 Camping in Bend, Oregon

-- Camping is allowed on the outskirts of the city on the national forests.
+- Camping is allowed on the outskirts of the city in the national forest.
 Pitch a tent and invite some friends.
 Here’s our 10 FAVORITE campsites in Bend.

 Best Things to do in Bend, Oregon (Post Summary)